-A stimulating roundtable discussion, on the evolving role of General Counsels' in shaping the economy and businesses in India, was held yesterday at the O.P.
-Jindal Global University campus in Sonipat.
+New Delhi, November, 11, 2016: A stimulating roundtable discussion, on the evolving role of General Counsels’ in shaping economy and businesses in India, was held yesterday at the O.P.
+Jindal Global University campus in Sonepat.
 The roundtable discussion hosted leading legal luminaries and thought leaders, representing various multinational organizations like Microsoft India, Barclays Bank PLC, Ernst & Young, General Motors, Shell India and Boeing India.

 Delivering the welcome address at the forum, Prof. Anuranjan Sethi, Assistant Professor, Jindal Global Law School said, “As a premier global institution creating world class lawyers of tomorrow, we are committed to educating our students about every possible aspect of the legal profession in India and around the world.
 We sincerely believe that understanding the legal business and its role in the decision-making aspects of organizations, in a comprehensive manner, will be immensely helpful for our students in near future and will help them climb up the corporate ladder.”

 Mr Amar K Sundaram, National Director-Legal, General Counsel (India and Bangladesh), Ernst & Young, said, that with the advent of globalization and liberalization and increase in the numbers of compliances and regulations, the responsibilities of GCs have multiplied manifold.
 “From navigating the industry through the complex regulatory environment, to wearing the hat of an in-house business lawyer and being custodians of corporate governance, General Counsels and in-house teams of corporate lawyers are nowadays proactively shaping corporate structures,” he said.